OpenNMS/nephron/README.md

 Run on Flink
 ```
-./bin/flink run -c org.opennms.nephron.Nephron /root/git/nephron/assemblies/flink/target/nephron-flink-bundled-*.jar --runner=FlinkRunner --jobName=nephron --checkpointingInterval=600000 --autoCommit=false
+./bin/flink run --parallelism 1 --class org.opennms.nephron.Nephron /root/git/nephron/assemblies/flink/target/nephron-flink-bundled-*.jar --runner=FlinkRunner --jobName=nephron --checkpointingInterval=600000 --autoCommit=false
 ```

 ### Upgrading the code

+To restart the job and keep the current state, see the instructions belllow.

-Stopping the job with a savepoint hangs currently, so we need to cancel the job and re-run a new one.
+To restart the job without keeping the state, cancel the job and re-run a new one.

 ### Metrics